vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 * We can see that ....
 * Cities where the reviews were in English helped us predict price and rating when sentimental analysis was performed on these over cities with reviews in other languages.
 Thus, language translation followed by NLP on those reviews could be performed in order to obtain better results.
 * It also does seem like datasets with smaller number of rows such as Bristol,England tends to perform too well and hence might be overfitting the supervised models.
 Future work in this area could include hyperparameter tuning for the Gradient Boosting and XGBoost models.
+* To reduce the prediction error of our model, one could also try splitting the listings into smaller subsets with different tiers of pricing.
+Different models may perform better on different subsets.
+In the case of the XGBoost model, this would also reduce the effect of conflicting data points.

 ## References